How to build a website from scratch (in 9 easy steps)

 As a business owner, you want your website and your domain name to have a higher reputation.
 The stronger the domain, the easier it will be for you to drive website traffic from search engines such as Google or Bing.

-Now, how one builds domain reputation is another story (for example, citations, link-building), but the important part is that if you’re using a free domain, that means your reputation is built and shared by everyone else that’s also using the same domain.
+Now, how one builds domain reputation is another story (for example, citations, link-building), but the important part is that if you’re using a non-custom domain, that means your reputation is built and shared by everyone else that’s also using the same domain.
 Although good for the start, this isn’t an ideal scenario.

 It’s also important to have your own registered domain name if you’re planning to run email marketing campaigns.
 Internet Service Providers (ISPs) such as Gmail or Yahoo! more favorably filter email communication that comes from registered domains rather than from domains that are widely available for everyone.
 As a result, using a custom domain name can increase your inbox placement rate, as well as the chances of converting your audience to your emails.